Get Hands-On Experience

 Talk to people.
 Do you have friends or family in the field?
 They can help you connect with others.
 Find MIT alumni in your field of interest through the MIT Alumni Advisor Hub.

 Shadow Health Professionals

-If you shadow several practitioners, you can learn about a range of fields and specialties.
-To help you connect with health professionals, MIT Prehealth Advising runs a half-day or full-day physician shadowing program at local hospitals.
-Instructions for the shadow program will be sent to the prehealth email lists in the late fall.
+Shadowing a health professional is a great way to explore a career in medicine and demonstrate to admissions committees you’ve gained an awareness of the practitioners’ role.
+You can find tips and strategies to shadow a health professional in our Guide to Shadowing a Physician.
+We also offer opportunities to connect with health professionals, MIT Prehealth Advising runs a half-day or full-day physician shadowing program at local hospitals.
+Instructions for the shadow program will be sent to the prehealth email lists in the late fall or early winter.

 Volunteer and Join Clubs

 Volunteering at a hospital or other healthcare setting can teach you about the field.
 Help patients, speak with doctors and healthcare professionals, and learn about the workplace.

 Check out our list of hospitals that offer volunteer opportunities.

 Join clubs and organizations to learn about medicine.
 The MIT Pre-Medical Society is a good place to start.
 Look for other clubs at MIT or join local or national organizations.

 Do an Exploratory Program